CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 This is the final state of our "Hello ... " application.
 We have not touched upon how we can store data and a bunch of other things.
 But as for an introduction, you should be okay for now.

-**We will stop here and move on to Ionic and look at using AngularJS extended with a series of custom directives that makes it possible for us to buildapplications for mobile platforms.**
+**We will stop here and move on to Ionic and look at using AngularJS extended with a series of custom directives that makes it possible for us to build applications for mobile platforms.**

 ### Refactoring
 **_Note: This is an advanced section.
 The suggestions outlined in this section allows you to get to know some recommended techniques and practice the process of refactoring.
 It can be quite tricky to get everything in place so take your time, pay attention to details and make sure to run your code after every change you introduce. _**